GrinonBarrett/Taksidos/Extras/Character Creation/Classes/Zealot.md

 #### Specialize
 If you specialize as a zealot, you gain the following:
 When you perform a counter attack or attack of opportunity, you gain a bonus equal to your missing hitpoints for the purpose of inflicting a critical hit.
 Anytime you are wounded, you gain a bonus to the next spellcheck or counterspell check you make until the end of the next round equal to your missing hitpoints.
-This is cumulative, but lasts only until the end of the next day.
+If you are wounded while you have no hitpoints, you may expend your reaction to gain advantage on the next attack roll you make before the end of the next round.

 #### Splash
-If you splash zealot as a member of another class, you gain the Battle Momentum feature and Touch and Go feature.
-You gain the use of the Zeal, Dire Cleave, and Grievous Clutch features.
+If you splash zealot as a member of another class, you gain the use of the Zeal, Dire Cleave, and Grievous Clutch features.

 ### Foolhardy